What is an invoice? A complete guide to invoicing

 Invoices might not be the most exciting part of running your business, but they’re essential for keeping your cash flow healthy and your records in order.
 Whether you’re a small business owner or managing a larger operation, understanding how invoices work—and how to streamline the process—can save you time, reduce errors, and ensure faster payments.

 Let’s break down what an invoice is and how invoicing influences accounts payable (AP).
-Then we’ll look at how the right tools, like automation and invoicing software, can optimize your payment process.
+Then we’ll look at how the right tools, like invoice automation software, can optimize your payment process.

 What is an invoice?